oSoc18/bSkilled/README.md

 Open Badges Project for VDAB, Poolstok, CogniZone, ComPas Project, The Learning Hub & Cronos.

+This README will be technical documentation.
+Website (with some explanation): [bSkilled.today](https://bSkilled.today)

 ## Overview

 The platform is split into an [API server](./API) and a [frontend](./frontend).